Operation Iraqi Freedom FAQ

 The hard fact is that so long as Saddam remains in power, he threatens the well-being of his people, the peace of his region, the security of the world.
 The best way to end that threat once and for all is with the new Iraqi government, a government ready to live in peace with its neighbors, a government that respects the rights of its people. ...
 Heavy as they are, the costs of action must be weighed against the price of inaction.
 If Saddam defies the world and we fail to respond, we will face a far greater threat in the future.
 Saddam will strike again at his neighbors; he will make war on his own people.
 And mark my words, he will develop weapons of mass destruction.
 He will deploy them, and he will use them.Before ODF, regime change for Iraq had become a legal mandate with Public Law 105-338, the Iraq Liberation Act (1998).
 Clinton explained the US policy when he signed the Iraq Liberation Act:

 Let me be clear on what the U.S. objectives are: The United States wants Iraq to rejoin the family of nations as a freedom-loving and lawabiding member.
 This is in our interest and that of our allies within the region.
 The United States favors an Iraq that offers its people freedom at home.
 I categorically reject arguments that this is unattainable due to Iraq's history or its ethnic or sectarian makeup.
 Iraqis deserve and desire freedom like everyone else.
-The United States looks forward to a democratically supported regime that would permit us to enter into a dialogue leading to the reintegration of Iraq into normal international life.The regime change mandate was based on Clinton’s conclusion that achieving Iraq's compliance would require regime change either with a voluntarily rehabilitated Saddam complying or, the much likelier way, Saddam removed from power.
+The United States looks forward to a democratically supported regime that would permit us to enter into a dialogue leading to the reintegration of Iraq into normal international life.The regime change mandate was based on Clinton’s conclusion that achieving Iraq's compliance with the UNSC resolutions would require regime change either with a voluntarily rehabilitated Saddam complying or, the much likelier way, Saddam removed from power.
 The source of the “clear and present danger to the stability of the Persian Gulf and the safety of people everywhere” was not Iraq’s WMD, but rather the intrinsic nature of Saddam’s regime within and outside Iraq.
 Iraq’s WMD was a symptom only, albeit a very dangerous symptom, of the cancer afflicting Iraq: Saddam's rule, unreconstructed.

 For America the liberal hegemonic leader of the free world, the regime change that brought Iraq into compliance meant shepherding post-Saddam Iraq to a pluralistic liberal society, commonly called democracy.